Prayer

 b.
 It’s archaic—old-fashioned

-Conserves the best of Christian devotion—doesn’t let us descend into modern and off-base analogies (Feed my sheep/experiment on rats)
+the best of Christian devotion—doesn’t let us descend into modern and off-base analogies (Feed my

 c.
 Vain repetition